owntracks/booklet/docs/features/location.md

 | N         | Y           | Y       | N      | `b`           | Y              | Y                |
 | N         | Y           | Y       | Y      | `c`           | N              | N                |
 | N         | Y           | Y       | Y      | `c`           | Y              | Y                |

+### Android

+#### _Move_ mode

+In _move_ mode, the app monitors device location permanently.
+It requests a location fix every 30s in high power mode and publishes a new location as soon as it arrives but at most every 10 seconds.

+This mode mostly relies on GPS location data and is hence the most accurate.
+The payoff is a higher battery usage.
+It is recommend to use _move_ mode while charging or during periods that require highly accurate tracking while moving quickly.

+#### _Significant location change_ mode

+This standard tracking mode is aimed at everyday usage for location tracking in the background.
+It uses a balanced power location request that gathers a new location fix every 15 minutes.
+Location data from other apps is reused and published as soon as it arrives but at most every 10 seconds.

+This mode relies mostly on cell tower and WiFi location to conserve power to provide location data that is sufficiently accurate for most users.

+In addition to the default settings, all location request parameters in this mode can also be changed.
+These parameters directly influence the raw [location request](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest) that is send to the Android location API.
+* `locatorInterval`: Maximum time between new location fixes.
+This interval is inexact and updates may arrive faster.
+* `locatorDisplacement`: The smallest displacement in meters the user must move between location updates.
+Defaults to 0 and is an `and` relationship with interval.
+Can be used to only receive updates when the device has moved.
+* `locatorPriority`: The priority of the request is a strong hint to the LocationClient for which location sources to use.

+#### _Manual_ mode

+In _manual_ mode, the app monitors device location with a low power location request.
+It uses the same interval configured for _significant mode_ to receive low accuracy updates to use minimal battery power.

+The user has to publish the current location explicitly via the UI.
+You use this if you want to (temporarily) avoid friends seeing where you are.
+Note that Region events triggered by entering or leaving Geo Fence are still published automatically whilst in _Manual_ mode.

+Remote `reportLocation` commands are ignored.

+#### _Quiet_ mode

+Same as _Manual_ mode except that no region events are published.